brylevkirill/notes/interesting recent papers.md

 #### ["Curiosity-driven Exploration by Self-supervised Prediction"](https://arxiv.org/abs/1705.05363) Pathak, Agrawal, Efros, Darrell
   `exploration guided by prediction error`
 >	"Our main contribution is in designing an intrinsic reward signal based on prediction error of the agent’s knowledge about its environment that scales to high-dimensional continuous state spaces like images, bypasses the hard problem of predicting pixels and is unaffected by the unpredictable aspects of the environment that do not affect the agent."
+>	"Adding representation network able to filter out information from the observed state that is not relevant to predict how the agent actions affect the future state."
   - `video` <https://vimeo.com/237270588> (Pathak)
   - `post` <https://pathak22.github.io/noreward-rl/index.html> (demo)
   - `code` <https://github.com/pathak22/noreward-rl>